-LRPP Exhibit III: PERFORMANCE MEASURE ASSESSMENT Program: Workforce Service/Budget Enti- ty: Human Resource I Expenses Performance Asse essment of Outcome Messment of Output Mes A Performance Standa asure 🗌 Deletion of Measure of Measure Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 19.25% 0% (19.25) (100%) Factors Accounting Internal Factors (che Personnel Factors Competing Priorit Previous Estimate eck all that apply): s ies ☐ Staff Capacity ☐ Level of Trainin ☐ Other (Identify) g as provided in section n is at the discretion of tutes.
-The Division of H this agency function.
-External Factors (check all that apply): Resources Unavailable Technological Problems Legal/Legislative Change Natural Disaster Target Population Change Other (Identify) This Program/Service Cannot Fix The Problem Current Laws Are Working Against The Agency Mission Explanation: This measure, "Percent of Dollars Saved by Eliminating and Reducing Expenses" is provided to capture the savings generated by the entities that are shared with employees as a means to retain, reward, and recognize high performing employees pursuant to section 110.1245, F.S.
+LRPP Exhibit III: PERFORMANCE MEASURE ASSESSMENT Department: Department of Management Services Program: Workforce Service/Budget Entity: Human Resource Management Measure: Percent of Dollars Saved by Eliminating and Reducing Expenses Performance Asses sment of Outcome Measi sment of Output Measure Performance Standards Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 19.25% 0% (19.25%) (100%) Factors Accounting for the Difference: Internal Factors (check all that apply): Personnel Factors Competing Priorities Previous Estimate Incorrect Explanation: Participation in the Savings Sharing Program is at the discretion of each agency head as provided in section 110.1245, Florida Statutes.
+The Division of Human Resource Management has no program authority over this agency function.
+External Factors (check all that apply): Resources Unavailable Legal/Legislative Change Target Population Change Other (Identify) This Program/Service Cannot Fix the Problem Current Laws Are Working Against the Agency Mission Explanation: This measure, "Percent of Dollars Saved by Eliminating and Reducing Expenses" is provided to capture the savings generated by the entities that are shared with employees as a means to retain, reward, and recognize high performing employees pursuant to section 110.1245, F.S.
 As required by the Savings Sharing program in section 110.1245, F.S., agencies are surveyed annually to ascertain the number of cost saving proposals received; the number of dollars and awards given to employees or groups of employees for adopted proposals and the cost savings realized from adopted proposals.
-Survey responses were received from all 31 entities for fiscal year 2017-18; however, no agencies participated in the Savings Sharing program.
-Due to lack of entity participation, the "Percent of Dollars Saved by Eliminating and Reducing Expenses" failed to meet the approved performance standard for fiscal year 2017-18.
+Survey responses were received from all 31 entities for fiscal year 2018-19; however, no agencies participated in the Savings Sharing program.
+Due to lack of entity participation, the "Percent of Dollars Saved by Eliminating and Reducing Expenses" failed to meet the approved performance standard for fiscal year 2018-19.
 For the past several years, agencies have not participated in this program.
-Management Efforts to Address Differences/Problems (check all that apply): ☐ Training ☐ Technology ☐ Personnel ☐ Other - NA Recommendations: None.
+Management Efforts to Address Differences/Problems (check all that apply): ☐ Training ☐ Technology ☐ Personnel ☐ Other (Identify) Recommendations: None.